danieldk/jitar/README.markdown

 ### 0.4.0 (Planned)

 * Use Dictomaton to store the lexicon and suffixes for unknown words.

+### 0.3.3

+* Fix a bug where the start/end markers could be used when handling unknown tokens (typically an unseen punctuation character).
+This change does **not** require retraining.
+* Add a utility *jitar-tag-conllx* to tag files that are in the CoNLL-X format.
+This preserves all other columns.
 * Compute interpolated scores only once.

 ### 0.3.0